West Virginia Mountaineers women's basketball

 The West Virginia Mountaineers women's basketball team represents West Virginia University in NCAA Division I college basketball competition.
 They are a member of the Big 12 Conference.
 West Virginia has earned twelve bids to the NCAA Division I women's basketball tournament.
 In 2017, they won the Big 12 Tournament, despite finishing sixth in the regular season.

 History

 The first women's basketball team was started in 1973, as a result of the Title IX mandates.
 The first coach was Kittie Blakemore, who was asked to create a schedule against ten local teams.
 The first year, the team played 14 games, winning four.
 The team improved the next year, winning 13 of their 17 games.
 Blakemore would remain as head coach for 19 seasons, leading the team to a conference tournament championship in the A10 in 1989, and a first-place finish in the regular season in her final season, 1992.
+In 2014, the team finished as the Big 12 regular season champions.
+West Virginia's other Big 12 title came by way of winning the 2017 and the 2026 Big 12 Conference women's basketball tournaments.